Granitosaurus/parsel-cli/readme.md

 # parsel-cli

-Parsel-cli is a command line interface wrapper for [parsel](https://github.com/scrapy/parsel) package.
+Parsel-cli is a command line interface wrapper for [parsel](https://github.com/scrapy/parsel) package for evaluating css and xpath selection real time.
 > Parsel is a library to extract data from HTML and XML using XPath and CSS selectors

 ## Usage